 - c.
-The racer is required to notify the National Licensing Coordinator that she is pregnant as soon as practically possible after such determination by submitting the following: - A statement from the attending physician that establishes the end of the first trimester - ii.
+The racer is required to notify the National Licensing Coordinator that she is pregnant as soon as practically possible after such determination by submitting the following: - i.
+A statement from the attending physician that establishes the end of the first trimester - ii.
 Note the pregnancy on her event Medical Information form, which is a required part of each entry application - d.
 Sign an acknowledgement of this policy and a waiver of liability and return them to the National Licensing Coordinator - 4.
 Medical Condition Affecting Fitness of Driver - a.
 Personal Medical Information - i.
 BMW CCA Club Racing recommends use of personal medical information to be worn by all drivers. - ii.
-Drivers with diabetes or who are undergoing medically directed anticoagulant treatment must do one of the following: - Attach a Medical Carrier Information or equivalent pouch attached to his or her helmet - 2) Label his or her helmet indicating "diabetic" or "anti-coagulant." - b.
-Any new medical condition (including pregnancy) since the last licensing exam that could affect a racer's medical fitness to compete must be reported immediately to the BMW CCA Club Racing Medical Committee for review. - The driver may not compete until recertified by the BMW CCA Club Racing Medical Committee. - 5.
-Driver Responsibility - a.
-Drivers are responsible for their guests and crews. - b.
-Inappropriate actions by guests or crews can result in a driver penalty. - D. Vehicle Eligibility, Identification, and General Requirements - 1.
+Drivers with diabetes or who are undergoing medically directed anticoagulant treatment must do one of the following: - 1) Attach a Medical Carrier Information or equivalent pouch attached to his or her helmet - 2) Label his or her helmet indicating "diabetic" or "anti-coagulant." - b.
+Any new medical condition (including pregnancy) since the last licensing exam that could affect a racer's medical fitness to compete must be reported immediately to the BMW CCA Club Racing Medical Committee for review. - c.
+The driver may not compete until recertified by the BMW CCA Club Racing Medical Committee. - D. Vehicle Eligibility, Identification, and General Requirements - 1.
 Types of Cars - a.
 BMW-manufactured automobiles, using BMW-manufactured chassis, engine case, and transmission case.
 Engine and transmission must have been factory designated for automotive application. - b.
 BMW factory-built chassis with cages (commonly referred to as a Motorsport chassis) eligible in Modified and PWR.
 These chassis do not require a vehicle identification number (VIN).
 Chassis without U.S. VINs are also allowed. - c.
 Factory-approved race cars are eligible.
 Documentation of factory approval is the responsibility of the car owner. - d.
 Purpose-built, BMW-powered race cars specifically approved by BMW CCA Club Racing. - e.
 Open-wheel cars are not eligible. - 2.
 Classification - a.
 Class Declaration - i.
-An entrant's application to participate in an event is a statement that the car is in compliance with all rules applicable to its declared class. - The racer assumes final responsibility for properly declaring the class of the car.
-BMW CCA Club Racing Rules 2024 7/19/2024 b.
-Dual Classification
+An entrant's application to participate in an event is a statement that the car is in compliance with all rules applicable to its declared class. - ii.
+The racer assumes final responsibility for properly declaring the class of the car. - iii.

-- iii.
 All cars must be entered in their appropriate class. - iv.
 Cars may not enter a higher class unless their configuration warrants the classification.

-For example, a car eligible for D Modified may not run under C Modified, and any Modified class car may not run under the Super Modified class unless it contains modifications not allowed in the Modified class.
+For example, a car eligible for D Modified may not run under C Modified, and any Prepared class car may not run under the Modified class unless it contains modifications not allowed in the Prepared class.